How To Clean When You Are Overwhelmed with Housework

 If you are suffering from postnatal depression or have been diagnosed with depression please seek help from a medical professional before following any advice in this post.
-If you feel you are too depressed to clean, try to ask for housework help from family and friends.
+If you feel you are too depressed to clean and are completely overwhelmed with housework, try to ask for housework help from family and friends.
 When you have depression housework can make you feel even more overwhelmed, try to keep on top of the basics such as dishes and tidying up so you are not having to too much in one go.
 Worrying about how to do housework when depressed can make you feel worse, try not to put too much focus on being perfect and just keep up with what you can, whenever you feel you can manage it.

 If you’re a stay at home parent and all your children are all at school full time , use that time to think about housework as your job , commit to working in your house for a few hours a day, getting organised and on top of the household chores before you spend time on any social media activities.
-Learn how to manage housework by creating routines.
+Routines are the key to stop being overwhelmed with housework Learn how to manage housework by creating routines.

 How to get motivated to clean when overwhelmed by mess.